org-arl/unet-blog/_posts/2021-06-28-Synchronizing-physical-clocks-among-different-UnetStack-based-modems.md

 # compute slope based on measurements
 m = (phytimeB[noOfMeasurments-1] - phytimeB[0])/(phytimeA[noOfMeasurments-1] - phytimeA[0]) // slope
 ```
-Now based on the computed slope (m), the modem A or modem B's `clockCalib` parameter can be set accordingly to match the other modem's clock as explained in previous section.
+Now based on the computed slope (m), we can set either modem A or modem B's `clockCalib` parameter to match the clock rate of the other modem.
+Therefore, we can either set `phy.clockCalib = m` on modem A (or) set `phy.clockCalib = 1/m` on modem B to match the clock rates.

 > NOTE: The parameters used in all the code snippets shown in this blog such as `interval` and `noOfMeasurements` can be varied as per the user's need.
 The code snippets are to serve as reference only.